CollinErickson/MVP2005/README.md

 click apply.
 You should receive an email when there is a new release.
 (I have never actually tried this, correct me if I'm wrong.)

-### Why are the players from 2005 on the Free Agent list with horrible stats?
+### Why are the players from 2005 on the minor league teams with horrible stats?

 The old players can't be deleted.
-The best option is to make them horrible and leave them on the Free Agent list.
+The best option is to make them horrible so that they fill up the AA/A. Only 25 players can be created, and there are a limited number of players that can be edited, so I could only create about 70 players per org, which requires some of the old players to fill out the rosters.

 ## Known issues